WarlordSam07/VPN-Hole/README.md

 To disable it permanently, uncomment and change `DNSStubListener` to *no* in `/etc/systemd/resolved.conf`; you can revert back everything to default if you stop using the vpn-hole library as a standalone.
 Also stop any other service which prevents from listening on port 53.
 Then, you can simply execute the binary file.

-In **Windows**, an executable named- alter.exe would be created.
+In **Windows**, an executable named- vpnhole.exe would be created.
 ```
 # executing the binary
-alter.exe
+vpnhole.exe
 ```
 This would start the network wide DNS-level blocker on port 53.